Constructive strong regularity and the extension property of a compactification: Compact regular compactifications

 If $P$ is a sub-pcd-lattice of a frame $L$, and $L$ is set-generated by $P$, a strong inclusion $\lhd$ on $P$ is said to be \textit{compatible with $L$} if $a =\bigvee_L \{x\in P: x\lhd a\}$, for all $a\in P$.
 The following lemma provides a method for constructing strong inclusions on $P$.

-\begin{lem} Let $P$ be a pcd-lattice, and $R$ be an interpolating binary set-relation on $P$ with $R\sub \prec$.
+\begin{lem} Let $P$ be a pcd-lattice, and $R$ be an interpolative binary set-relation on $P$ with $R\sub \prec$.
 The relation $\lhd_R$ defined inductively on $P$ as the least relation containing $R$ and closed under conditions 1-5 is a strong inclusion on $P$. \end{lem}

 \be{proof} Let $\lhd_R=I(\Phi_R)$, with

 This inductive definition is a set, and so is bounded.
 Thus, $\lhd_R=I(\Phi_R)$ is a set.
 Obviously, $\lhd_R$ satisfies conditions from 1 to 5.
 Indeed, assume for instance $x\leq a \lhd_R b\leq y$ as in condition 2.
 Then, since $\lhd_R$ is $\Phi_R$-closed, also $x\lhd_R y$.